arkatebi/OpenWorld-problem/README.md

 ```
 Note: If you have the files already downloaded, please rename them using
-the same naming convention as they written in the sprot_files.txt which
+the same naming convention as they are written in the sprot_files.txt which
 you can find in the workspace:

 uniprot_sprot.dat.2010_01